What is Hydrocephalus?

 When should I call my healthcare provider?

 If you or an elderly relative have changes in walking, thinking, mood, or loss of bladder control, contact your healthcare provider.
+Connect with our team at 269.556.1990 or online, here.
 Describe when the changes started and how they are affecting your physical activity and emotional well-being.